Coming to America Literature Guide

 - Play People Bingo with a group of people.
 Make a grid with 9 squares.
 Write diverse traits in the squares that describe people and their interests and talents (examples: I like music; I speak two languages; I can ride a bike; I have four people in my family; I like movies; I like to read.).
 Copy this for each person in the group.
 Try to get signatures in each box in a row.
 This game helps us see what we have in common with a diverse group of people.
 After playing, talk about what you noticed.

 - Choose an object that is important to you.
 Tell your family members why you like it and describe its history (where it came from and what it has been through with you).
 How would you feel if you lost this object or memory?
 Immigrants often had to leave everything behind when they came to America, even things that were very meaningful to them.

 - Make a trail mix with lots of different ingredients.
 Nuts, chocolate, cereal pieces, granola, and dried fruit all work well.
 Each piece has a different texture and taste, which helps make the whole trail mix come together.
 (If dietary issues preclude you from this activity, consider making a collage instead) Trail mix (or a collage) is like America insofar as they are both comprised of many different and good parts that together make a wonderful whole.

 - Discuss the definition of prejudice.
 Are there any examples of prejudice in this book?
-The opposite of prejudice is respect.
+The opposite of prejudice is respect for differences.
 Discuss some ways that we can show people respect.
 Have each person in the family draw a picture of himself or herself.
 Then trade drawings with another family member.
 Tell or write things you like about your partner on his or her drawing.
 Use respectful words and focus on things that make the person special.